 Cultural sensitivity in healthcare

-Dr Jessica Biles, Associate Head of the School of Nursing, Midwifery and Indigenous Health at CSU, said that Indigenous Australian cultural competence will be a key area of research and healthcare education in the future.
+Dr Jessica Biles, Associate Head of the School of Nursing, Midwifery and Indigenous Health at Charles Sturt University, feels that Indigenous Australian cultural competence will be a key area of research and healthcare education in the future.

 “We need to ensure that we have registered nurses and other health professionals that have training in their undergraduate degree, that they have the opportunity for skills, behaviours and attitudes to be developed so they can respond in a culturally appropriate way to, not only Indigenous Australian people, but also lots of other cultures.

 “Typically, Indigenous Australian peoples present later or not at all in the disease process, which is a national problem.
 If we have registered nurses and other health professionals who are culturally inclusive and culturally sensitive and, better still, culturally responsive, we would reduce the cost of health and associated mortality and morbidity rates.”